 - 1. A student may attempt an audition three times.
 If a student fails an audition three times, he/she will not be allowed to major, in the case of new students.
 In the case of students seeking to move to the performance major, this will also apply. - 2.
+It is preferred that auditions be completed before attending Jackson State University.
+However, this audition can be done in the student's first semester of applied lessons and must be successfully completed no later than the end of the MUS 114 semester. - 3.
 Students should be prepared to discuss the composers, give translations (in the case of vocalists), and discuss the form and history of each work, from memory, as a part of any audition.